oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 p some_animal_classes
 ```

-This code outputs an array `Animal` objects which is not what we would expect when using the `AnimalClass#+`.
+This code outputs an array of `Animal` objects which is not what we would expect when using the `AnimalClass#+`.

 When we add two objects together, we expect the evaluated statement to return an object of the same class.
-For example, when adding two `Number` objects, 2 and 4, we expect the evaluated statement to return a `Number` object.
-Similarly if we add two `String` objects, "Hello" and "World", we expect the evaluated statement to return a `String` object.
+For example, when adding two `Number` objects, `2` and `4`, we expect the evaluated statement to return a `Number` object.
+Similarly if we add two `String` objects, `"Hello"` and `"World"`, we expect the evaluated statement to return a `String` object.
 Since in this case we are adding two `AnimalClass` objects, we expect the evaluated statement to return an `AnimalClass` object but instead it returns and outputs an `Array` object.

-We can modify the `AnimalClass#+` method so that the return value is more in line with what we expect by adding a `my_animals` local variable that references an instantiated AnimalClass object.
+We can modify the `AnimalClass#+` method so that the return value is more in line with what we expect by adding a `my_animals` local variable that references an instantiated `AnimalClass` object.
 We can then invoke the `AnimalsClass#animals` method to set the `@animals` instance variable to the return value of `animals + other_class.animals`.
-Finally can define the `my_animals` local variable as the last line in the `AnimalClass#+` method which will be it's return value when invoked.
+Finally we can define the `my_animals` local variable as the last line in the `AnimalClass#+` method which will be it's return value when invoked.

 Code modified from:
 ```ruby